 What is a recreational water facility?

 There are two types of recreational water facilities.
-Recreational water facilities are either regulated or non-regulated.
+Recreational water facilities are classified as regulated or non-regulated.

-Regulated facilities include public pools and spas, public wading pools, public spray or splash pads and waterslide receiving basins.
+Regulated facilities include public pools and spas, public wading pools, public spray or splash pads, and waterslide receiving basins.
 This term does not include pools or spas located on a private residential property that is limited to use for swimming or bathing by the owner or occupant, members of their family, or their visitors.
 It also does not include pools and spas that are used solely for commercial display or demonstration purposes.
+These would be examples of non-regulated recreational water facilities.

 Other recreational water bodies include public beaches and recreational camp waterfronts where the waterfront is used for aquatic activities as part of a Class A or Class B camp.